learn-co-students/rails-static-request-readme-onl01-seng-pt-050420/README.md

 In this lesson we're going to specifically cover static pages to ensure that you can get a firm understanding of how routing works in a Rails application.

-Before we dive into the code and routing configurations, it helps to know how HTTP works at a high level.
+Before we dive int165.227.81.218:43892o the code and routing configurations, it helps to know how HTTP works at a high level.
 Below is the flow that takes place when a user attempts to go to a page on a Rails application:

 1. A URL is entered into the browser; this is the HTTP request
 2. That request is sent to the server where the application's router interprets the request and sends a message to the controller mapped to that route